Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Getting ready to contribute

-Once you've found a project, read its contribution guidelines, if they exist, to learn how the developers expect you to contribute code.
+Once you've chosen a project, read its contribution guidelines, if they exist, to learn how the developers expect you to contribute code.
 The guidelines might explain how to set up a development environment on your computer that is compatible with the project's tools, for example.

 Smaller projects may not have contribution guidelines, in which case looking at past contributions (which you can typically track through Git) is your best bet for getting a sense of how programmers contribute to the project.
 The project may also have a mailing list where you can ask about contributing – but be sure you've read through the project's resources first so you don't ask questions answered elsewhere.